 The next three “immune targeted therapies” are used to treat HER2-positive breast cancer by targeting the HER2 receptors on breast cancer cells.
 In addition to blocking these receptors, these medicines can also help fight breast cancer by alerting the immune system to destroy cancer cells.

 • Herceptin (chemical name: trastuzumab)

 • Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine)

 And while the research into treating breast cancer with immunotherapy is ongoing, clinical trials are showing real progress.
 To find out more, there are many helpful websites such as Facing Our Risk, which is specifically for people who are BRCA carriers.
 Also, the Breast Cancer Research Foundation, Susan B. Komen, and The Cancer Research Institute (CRI) which has an Immunotherapy Clinical Trial Finder that patients can use to determine trials they might be eligible to participate in.
 CRI also hosts an Immunotherapy Patient Summit series, with several events each year.

 The bottom line is that knowledge brings power.
 While there are many professionals working tirelessly to find the cure for breast cancer, individuals need to educate themselves as well.
 There are so many ways to get information and it is important to know your options and be prepared to ask the right questions in order to seek the right treatment.
-At Firstlantic, our thoughts (and actions) are with all of those who have dealt with this horrible disease as well as with the families and friends that support them.
+At Firstlantic, (best blogs for seniors) our thoughts (and actions) are with all of those who have dealt with this horrible disease as well as with the families and friends that support them.
 Fortunately, there are ways for every one of us to help with more than just thoughts.
 With October being Breast Cancer Awareness month, let’s all do our part to support pink!